geremachek/nilus/README.md

   -k	Use keyboard substitution mode
 ```

-Building using Go version 1.16+
+Built using Go version 1.16+